syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Document-Styles.md

 SfRichTextBoxAdv provides the following functionalities related with styles:

 * Create new style
-* Modify the existing style
+* Modify an existing style
 * Apply style
-* Clear style
+* Clear formatting

 ## Create new style
 New styles are created and added to the style collection of the document.
 Here, you can create character, paragraph and linked type styles.